 "I appreciate all the great memories you allowed me to earn at Louisburg High School and beyond.
 From in the classroom and on the track, you were truly a great mentor.
 Thanks for pushing me hard and helping me become a sprinter at Iowa State University while earning that Chemical Engineering degree.
 I would have never guessed that would happen and it definitely wouldn't have happened without you.
-Thanks again Coach Griff and Congrats!" - Mark Sitek, Class of 2011 and some not-so-memorable (halftime vs Baldwin 2010) moments with you, coach.
+Thanks again Coach Griff and Congrats!" - Mark Sitek, Class of 2011

+"From little league baseball through high school football, there have been so many memorable (State Championship 2010) and some not-so-memorable (halftime vs Baldwin 2010) moments with you, coach.
 You taught us the importance of being disciplined, being on time and doing things the right way.
 You taught me how to work hard, that I can ALWAYS do one more rep. Most importantly, you taught me that quitting is never an option and everything in life is earned.
 I am forever grateful of your leadership and how you have impacted my life.
 I'd still run through a brick wall for you coach!
 Enjoy 'Retirement' Coach Griff!" - Ross Dvorak, Class of 2011